 Is Hummus Healthy For You?

 Have you ever wondered if those little tubs of hummus you find at the grocery store are actually healthy for you?
 Hummus is marketed as a healthy snack option, but is it really?
 If you’re anything like us you’re probably hoping that the answer is yes!
 Hummus is super delicious and dresses up any veggie when used as a dip.
-Hummus is also a tasty snack that most kids enjoy which makes getting them to eat their veggies that much easier.
+Hummus is also a tasty snack that many kids enjoy which makes getting them to eat their veggies that much easier.

 While hummus is generally a very healthy food choice, if you are buying hummus from the grocery store there are a few things to keep in mind to ensure you’re getting the healthiest option available.